 First Alert Forecast: temperatures to make more gains

 WILMINGTON, N.C.
-(WECT) - Your First Alert Forecast begins amid a continued warming trend across the Cape Fear Region.
-Expect high temperatures mainly in the upper 60s and lower 70s Wednesday, upper 70s and lower 80s Thursday, and deeper 80s with 70s relegated to mainly just the barrier islands by Friday.
+(WECT) - Your First Alert Forecast continues a warming trend across the Cape Fear Region.
+A southerly shift in the winds will result in 50s for lows Wednesday night, upper 70s and lower 80s Thursday, and deeper 80s with 70s relegated to mainly just the barrier islands by Friday.
+Highs will still hover near 80 in Wilmington this weekend with a slight cooling trend next week.

-Wednesday will have a low chance of a shower before odds for rain sink to near zero Thursday and Friday.
+Rain odds will sink to near zero Thursday and Friday.
 A breezy front could engineer a low to medium chance for a passing shower or storm Saturday but, for now, the most encouraging rain chances of the forecast period do not appear until next week.
+Another rain chance arrives early next week.

 Catch your seven-day forecast here: http://webpubcontent.gray.tv/wect/MAXSevendayWECT.jpg.